-CCS will follow discipline procedures, including suspension and expulsion procedures, in accordance with the CCS charter and the Charter School policy as it pertains to violations to any of the following expectations:
+CCS will follow discipline procedures, including suspension and expulsion procedures, in accordance with the CCS charter and the Charter School policy as it pertains to violations to any of the following expectations.
+Virtual classroom and session expectation include:

-- Login using CCS issued email address for virtual sessions held via Zoom. - Respect opinions and privacy of others during web-based discussions. - Refrain from posting anonymous messages unless authorized by the teacher. - Use only your own username and password, and do not share these with anyone. - Do not post personal information including: Phone number, YouTube, Facebook, etc. - Do not download, transmit or post material that is intended for personal gain or profit. - Do not post material that is obscene or defamatory or which is intended to annoy, harass or intimidate another person.
-This includes distributing "spam" mail, chain e-mail, viruses, or other intentionally destructive content. - Do not distract other scholars via chat, web or drawing features. - Do not upload or post any software on CCS instructional computing resources that are not specifically required for your assignments and approved by your teacher. - Do not post any audio, video, or other non-instructional files to any CCS server. - Avoid using sarcasm, jargon, slang, and never use derogatory or foul language. - Limit use of communications expressed in all capital letters, as this can be considered yelling. - Do not broadcast online discussions, and never reveal other people's email addresses.
+- Login using CCS-issued email address for virtual sessions held via Zoom. - Respect opinions and privacy of others during web-based discussions. - Refrain from posting anonymous messages unless authorized by the teacher. - Use only your own username and password, and do not share these with anyone. - Do not post personal information including: Phone number, YouTube, Facebook, etc. - Do not download, transmit, or post material that is intended for personal gain or profit. - Do not post material that is obscene or defamatory or which is intended to annoy, harass, or intimidate another person.
+This includes distributing "spam" mail, chain e-mail, viruses, or other intentionally destructive content. - Do not distract other scholars via chat, web, or drawing features. - Do not upload or post any software on CCS instructional computing resources that are not specifically required for your assignments and approved by your teacher. - Do not post any audio, video, or other non-instructional files to any CCS server. - Avoid using sarcasm, jargon, slang, and never use derogatory or foul language.
+Cyberbullying of any kind will not be tolerated. - Limit use of communications expressed in all capital letters, as this can be considered yelling. - Do not broadcast online discussions, and never reveal other people's email addresses.

-A copy of CCS's full Suspension and Expulsion Policy is available on the school website or at the Central Office, as well as within this Handbook.
+A copy of CCS' full Suspension and Expulsion Policy is available on the school website or at the Central Office, as well as within this Handbook.